m0neZ/desAInz/docs/maintenance.md

   are removed.
 - **Purge stale signals and logs**: any signal entries older than thirty days are deleted along with log files under the directory specified by `LOG_DIR`.
+- **Remove audit log entries**: records older than eighteen months are purged to keep the audit table compact.

 A scheduler is configured to run these tasks daily using `apscheduler`.
 The Dagster orchestrator exposes the same routines via the `cleanup_job`, which